 The transcripts reveal detailed understanding and subtlety that is noteworthy.

 There are many issues affecting the safety and sustainability of the education facility industry.
 We add value to the industry because of our cross-cutting perspective on the hundreds of “silos”created by the competition (and sometimes cooperation) among accredited, consortia and open-source standards developers.
 We have the door open every day at 11 AM Eastern time to enlighten understanding of them all.
 We also host a breakout teleconference every month to drill into the specifics of standards action on fire safety for the real assets of school districts, colleges and universities.
 See our CALENDAR for the next online meeting.

 Finally, we persist in encouraging education industry facility managers (especially those with operations and maintenance data) to participate in the ICC code development process.
 You may do so by CLICKING HERE.
-Real asset managers for school districts, colleges, universities and technical schools in the Albuquerque region should take advantage of the opportunity to observe the ICC code-development process.
-The Group B Hearings are usually webcast — and we will signal the link to the 10-day webcast when it becomes available — but the experience of seeing how building codes are determined is enlightening when you can watch it live and on site.
+Real asset managers for school districts, colleges, universities and technical schools in the Las Vegas region should take advantage of the opportunity to observe the ICC code-development process during the Group B Public Comment Hearings in October.
+The hearings are usually webcast — and we will signal the link to the 10-day webcast when it becomes available — but the experience of seeing how building codes are determined is enlightening when you can watch it live and on site.

 Category: Architectural, Facility Asset Management, Space Planning